thomasgwatson/twicefire/src/content/geo/opendronemap.md

 ![Selfie](img/lastrun-authot.png)

 There are still some interesting artifacts, mainly focused on the challenges provided by the tall trees all over the property.
-Perhaps these could be worked out I have included some choice cuts of these oddities below.
+Perhaps these could be worked out with some tweaks to the processing.
+I have included some choice cuts of these oddities below.

 ![Tree related artifacts](img/lastrun-trees.png)